nsbno/terraform-provider-vy/docs/data-sources/ecs_image.md

 ### Required

+- `ecr_repository_name` (String) The ECR repository name where the image to the ECS service is stored.
 - `github_repository_name` (String) The GitHub repository name for the ECS service.

 ### Optional

-- `ecr_repository_name` (String) The ECR repository name where the ECS image is stored.
-If not provided, will be retrieved from the API.
 - `working_directory` (String) The directory in the GitHub repository where the code is stored.

 ### Read-Only